Measuring the Environmental Impacts

 - Green Businesses conserve natural resources by promoting public transit, biking and walking.

-- Green Businesses reduce waste by recycling and composting and using materials with recycled content.
+- Green Businesses reduce waste by recycling, composting and using materials with recycled content.
 The manufacture, distribution, and use of products - as well as dealing with the resulting waste - all require the use of energy, resulting in greenhouse gas emissions.

-- Green Businesses also take steps to ensure a safe and healthy workplace for their employees and customers by using less-toxic products.
+- Green Businesses also take steps to ensure a safe and healthy workplace for their employees and customers by using low-toxic products.

 Measuring the Environmental Savings achieved by Green Businesses